-We stopped first at the Visitor’s Center to register, show our medical certificates for it was required, and had a short but interesting and really informative orientation.
+We stopped first at the Visitor’s Center to register.
+You must have your medical certificates shown at the registry.
+There is a short but interesting and really informative orientation.
 I admit upon seeing the DENR representative, an old lady maybe around 50’s, guessing her age from her looks, I thought the orientation would be boring, but I was wrong.
 Sleepy as I was from the long hours of travel, she kept me entertained.

 We were supposed to camp at Camp 2 but by the time we arrived, Camp 1 and 2 were already full so we ended setting our camp at the Ranger Station.
 We got a bit disappointed and would like to push to camp at Camp 2.
 Because, hey!
 Camp 2 sounded a bit exciting than the Ranger station.
 Little did we know the luck we had, until we start our trek at night.

 We start our trek by 11 pm together with our supportive guide, Kuya Roli Wakit.
 By that time, the wind was so strong, the cold is unbeatable.
 And because I don’t follow proper dress code rules by not wearing thermal gloves, jacket and pants, I still shiver despite three socks, two gloves, three long sleeves, a bubble jacket and three layers of pants.